~ The mystery of evil ~

 of conscience, are empty of heart.
 A central tenet in

 Christian mysticism is that the mystic does good inadvertently and unconsciously

 in following the path of contemplation.
 Divine sanction emanates from him where he

 walks.
 I believe it is true.
 Has prosperous living circumstances ever procured

 peace of heart?
-No, it’s the other way round, and that’s why poverty and a frugal
+It’s the other way round, and that’s why poverty and a frugal

 lifestyle was always the central ideal in Christianity.

-Christian love was originally defined as the love of God, a spiritual awareness
+Christian love is defined as the love of God, a spiritual awareness

 that keeps the inner flame burning.
 Thus, an energy source is maintained which